Why Choose ASGCA?

 Why should I hire an ASGCA member rather than a non-member architect to design or remodel my golf course?

 How do I decide which golf course architect to hire?

 Members of ASGCA encourage competition based on professional competence and experience and not solely on the basis of fees.
-To start to identify golf course architects which possess the type of experience you’re looking for, visit the Find an Architect section of this website.
+To identify the golf course architects with the experience that you’re looking for, visit the Find A Member section of this website.
 There, you’ll find tools for searching on geographic location and experience of ASGCA member architects.
 Following your search, the best advice is to consider golf course architects based on their expertise, past work and references.
 Once a short list is developed, conducting interviews can be an excellent way to make a final selection.

 Why do I need a golf course architect when I can remodel my layout myself?